franciscofregona/dominoes-kicker/Questions.md

 Once the image is instantiated, it needs to be tailored to suit its final form and destination.

 The line that divides provisioning from the base image creation is thin and there is some overlap, but the tools are different.
 The old standards are Cheff and Puppet, and are likely to be the choice of older shops and more seasoned pros.

 The new contenders are Salt and Ansible.
-The latter, my provisioner of choice, beats somehow the rest by not needing an agent running on the host, which greatly easies its adoption.
+The latter, my provisioner of choice, beats somehow the rest by not needing an agent running on the host, which greatly eases its adoption.
 But at the same time, the only reason keeping more than one provisioning solution in use is the complexity of managing them and learning them.

+(In fact, Ansible works great to deploy agent-based solutions and offloading to them later.)

+One setback I already mentioned about Ansible before is it's push-based model, that can be offset somehow with ansible-pull (but I don't yet have experience on this).

 * Deployment

 IMHO the clearest winner in this category is Terraform, with Amazon's cloudformation at close second.

-Terraform is the tool that helps define IaC, by taking a text file as input and interacting with Artifact hosting solution of choice and creating the objects in that text file.
+Terraform is a tool that helps define IaC, by taking a text file as input and interacting with the artifact (VM, container, the next thing that will come...) hosting solution of choice and creating the objects in that text file.
 VMs, Containers and networks, credentials and ACLs.
+One could get this sort of functionality by using the same provisioning tools already discussed, except for the fact that Terraform keeps an inner image of the state of the deployed infrastructure, which the others don't.

 And it can 'talk' to multiple cloud providers and hypervisors too.
 The price to pay is a reduced tool set to play with, since some features will not be supported by all providers.

-I'm calling cloudformation a close since I'm finding some sorts of support of the tool for OpenStack and KVM.
+I'm calling cloudformation a close second, since lately I'm finding some sorts of support of the tool for OpenStack and KVM.

 * Testing.